Chapter 3: Peter’s Warning

 You can’t teach the law to carnal people unless you have the government of God, and people come under that government in a childlike and submissive way.

-“For if after they have escaped the pollutions of the world through the knowledge of the Lord and Saviour Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning” (verse 20).
+“For if after they have escaped the pollutions of the world through the knowledge of the Lord and Saviour Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning” (2 Peter 2:20).
 We really need the knowledge of Jesus Christ.

 The word knowledge in this verse is not gnosis, from which we get our word knowledge; it’s epignosis.
 Epi means intense or intensive; it expresses a more thorough participation in the knowledge.
 As Mr. Armstrong always said, if you don’t put your heart in this Work, you won’t grow.
 Epignosis is knowledge that directs your life—it is intense knowledge that causes us to want to give our lives to this Work.
 That is the kind of knowledge we need, Peter says, if we are to escape “the pollutions of the world.”